 In 2011, we planted 7 rows of 7 different varieties of grape vines.
 Every year, we continued to add more rows of grape vines.
 During that time, my wife and I continued to work at our regular jobs and we worked in the vineyard at night and on weekends.
 In 2014 we produced our first batch of wine.
 At that time we also decided to build a new agricultural barn and convert the older barn into a winery.
 We completed building out the winery in 2015 and officially opened Broken Creek Vineyard and Winery.
 We now have roughly 5 acres of fruit and grape vines planted.

 At the beginning of 2017, I “retired” from my full-time job to concentrate on building the vineyard and winery business.
-My wife continued to work full time as a nurse during the week and ran the tasting room on the weekends.
-We started construction on the winery to add more room to our wine tasting space as well as increased the space for manufacturing more wine.
+My wife continued to work full time as a nurse during the week, and ran the tasting room on the weekends.
+We started construction on the winery to add more room to our wine tasting space, as well as increasing the space for manufacturing more wine.
 By the end of 2017, the addition to the winery was completed and I set out to expand the wines varieties we could offer our customers.